Use SUAVE with Docker

 Headless docker image

-We also provide a docker image without VCN/Web interface, so you can just run the experiments directly from your terminal without needing to log in into the web interface.
+We also provide a docker image without a VNC/Web interface, so you can run experiments directly from your terminal without logging in to the web interface.

 Pull image: